froohoo/RoboND-Perception-Project/README.md

 ![alt text](https://github.com/froohoo/RoboND-Perception-Project/blob/master/cluster.png "Clusters")

 ### Object Recognition and Labeling
 After the objects have been separated into individual clusters, the surface normal and HSV histograms for each cluster can be passed to the SVM classifier, which will utilize the model dataset trained previously to identify each of the clusters as an item from the set of items trained on.
-In the example shown below (from scenario 3), all of the items are correctly identified using this message except for the 'book' in the upper left.
+In the example shown below (from scenario 3), all of the items are correctly identified using this method except for the 'book' in the upper left.
 This is actually the 'glue' object.
 However, it is partially ocluded by the book, and thus ends up being misclassified as another book.
 ![alt text](https://github.com/froohoo/RoboND-Perception-Project/blob/master/labels.png "Objects")

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points